processone/docs.ejabberd.im/content/admin/configuration.md

 **`thumbnail: true|false`**: This option specifies whether ejabberd should create thumbnails of uploaded images.
 If a thumbnail is created, a `<thumbnail/>` element that contains the download `<uri/>` and some metadata is returned with the PUT response.
-Default: `true`.
+Default: `false`.

 **`file_mode: Mode`**: This option defines the permission bits of uploaded files.
 The bits are specified as an octal number (see the `chmod(1)` manual page) within